Tuna Poke Bowl

 - Poke Sauce (Optional)– pick between a spicy tuna poke recipe, creamy poke sauce or even a Sweet Soy Glaze.

 DIY Poke Bowls can be tailored made for each person.
 Don’t like avocado?
 Leave it out (Blasphemy).
 Adore seaweed salad but your better half doesn’t?
 Top your ahi tuna bowl with it and leave it off his.
-Our spicy cucumber salad recipe would pair well with this ahi tuna poke bowl recipe.

 - Sliced Avocado